gautamraj/gautamraj.github.io/content/posts/profiling.md

 }
 ```

-While this is a trivial example, using a profiler can make it easy to find these types of problems
-in a larger application.
+While this is a trivial example, using a continuous profiler can make it easy to find these types of problems in a larger application, and then using a microbenchmark can help you iterate on a fix.